jubalh/jessy/Readme.md

 ## Bootstrapping ##

-You should have [Maven](https://maven.apache.org/) installed.
+You should have [Gradle](http://www.gradle.org/) installed.

 Get it: `git clone https://github.com/jubalh/jessy`

 Change directory: `cd jessy`

-Compile: `mvn assembly:single`
+Compile: `gradle installApp`

-Run: `java -jar target/jessy-0.0.1-SNAPSHOT-jar-with-dependencies.jar`
+Run: `./build/install/jessy/bin/jessy`

-Or open it with Eclipse.
+To create an Eclipse project type `gradle eclipse` and add it to your workspace.

 ## Use ##